 Other proposals include a net reduction in spending on public health of nearly £5 million.
-Nearly £3 million of this reduction will be the result cuts in central government grants in this area.
+Nearly £3 million of this reduction will be the result of cuts in central government grants for this area.

 Spending on sexual health is planned to be down by more than £2.5 million by 2020.
 The council plans to achieve this by reducing the cost of contracts and other services it buys in this area.
 Both the local hospital trusts – Kings and Guy’s & St Thomas’ – are involved in planning for this.